ruslanmv/ruslanmv.github.io/_posts/2022-05-10-How-to-use-the-parameters-in-Neural-Networks.md

     Activation Shape, Activation Size, # Parameters
     ((28, 28, 8), 6272, 608)

-For example, let us a consider simple case of the a convolution Neural Network like ConvNet
+For example, let us a consider simple case of the a convolution Neural Network like ConvNet from the Coursera Deep Learning Course

 ![convnet](../assets/images/posts/2022-05-10-How-to-use-the-parameters-in-Neural-Networks/convnet.jpg)

+with the following example

 ```python